GoogleChrome/web.dev/src/site/content/en/blog/oyo-lite-twa/index.md

 {% Aside %}
 TWA support will soon be available in several Android browsers;
-both Chrome and FireFox have committed to TWA.
+both Samsung and FireFox have committed to TWA.
 You can specify what browser you want your app to use, though it's best to select the user's default browser.
 {% endAside %}